iammrdm/jenkins-setup/README.md

 ```

 ### Prerequisites
-- AWS CLI on local or on Jenkins agent
+- AWS CLI(https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) on local or on Jenkins agent.
-- AWS Access Key configured with the appropriate permissions
+- AWS Access Key configured with the appropriate permissions.
-- Terraform installed on your local machine or on Jenkins Agent
+- Terraform installed on your local machine or on Jenkins Agent.
-- Jenkins installed on the EC2 instance or local required for ci/cd
+- Jenkins installed on the EC2 instance or local required for ci/cd.

 ### Definition
-- assestment-infra-modular: Contains the terraform files
+- assestment-infra-modular: Contains the terraform files.
-- assestment-infra-modular/modules: Contains the modules(VPC, EC2, ALB, S3) used on this project
+- assestment-infra-modular/modules: Contains the modules(VPC, EC2, ALB, S3) used on this project.
-- Jenkinsfile: The pipeline script
+- Jenkinsfile: The pipeline script.
-- scripts: Contains the scripts used on this project
+- scripts: Contains the scripts used on this project.
     - tfcheck.sh: this will check the terraform if it is installed or not, and will check the terraform required version on the providers.tf and use it as a default version.
     - deployment.sh: this will deploy services and/or destroy the services after testing.
     `Usage: ./scripts/deployment.sh {deploy|destroy}`

 ### How to use?

+#### Manual Usage
 - Clone this repository:
 `git clone https://github.com/iammrdm/jenkins-setup.git`